ltornyi/dataverse-virtual-table/api/README.md

     func azure functionapp publish virtualtable-funcapp

 Becomes available at https://virtualtable-funcapp.azurewebsites.net/api/hello?code=... (app key is needed to run).
+The api key can also be added as a custom HTTP header called "x-functions-key"

 ### List function app settings